ansys/pyansys-geometry/doc/source/getting_started/installation.rst

    cd pygeometry
    pip install -e .

-You can verify your development installation by running this command:
+To verify your development installation, run this command:

 .. code:: bash